emilio-kariuki/rhea-ecoville/README.md

 A new Flutter project.

-[] - add the real products data in the product details page [] - add shimmer for the products page
+[] - add the real products data in the product details page [x] - add shimmer for the products page
 [] - add the following features:
 [] - add the seller details
 [] - add the buy features for the user